How to Trade with Smart Money

 How to trade with Smart Money?

-There are three main signs of Smart Money activity which we can spot with Price Action and volume and can trade with them
+We can spot three main signs of Smart Money activity with Price Action and volume and trade with them.

 - Sideways Price Action Area